nextgis/docs_ngmobile/source/editing.rst

 * Photo.

 "Text" field is used to provide additional information about created geometry.
-"Text field" can be used to add text or integers, depending on the field type (see item 4 in :numref:`ngmobile_custom_form_pic`).
+"Text field" can be used to add text or integers, depending on the field type (see item 4 in :numref:`ngmobile_custom_form_pic_1`).

-"List" and "Tandem list" fields are used to store and select values included in custom lists, for example, "List" - region/republic/territory, "Tandem list" - district/area in region/republic/territory (see item 5 in :numref:`ngmobile_custom_form_pic`).
+"List" and "Tandem list" fields are used to store and select values included in custom lists, for example, "List" - region/republic/territory, "Tandem list" - district/area in region/republic/territory (see item 5 in :numref:`ngmobile_custom_form_pic_1`).

-"Radio button" field allows to select one element from a list of mutually exclusive options (see item 7 in :numref:`ngmobile_custom_form_pic`).
+"Radio button" field allows to select one element from a list of mutually exclusive options (see item 7 in :numref:`ngmobile_custom_form_pic_1`).

-"Date picker" field allows to select date, time or both of them (see item 6 in :numref:`ngmobile_custom_form_pic`).
+"Date picker" field allows to select date, time or both of them (see item 6 in :numref:`ngmobile_custom_form_pic_1`).

-After filling in all required attributes press Tick button (item 2 in :numref:`ngmobile_custom_form_pic`) to save edits.
+After filling in all required attributes press Tick button (item 2 in :numref:`ngmobile_custom_form_pic_1`) to save edits.
 Pressing buttons 1 or 5 will return you to Map screen.
 The system will warn you about any unsaved changes.